RandomCad/English/English/AnalogeComputin.md

     * Anti-aircraft guns
 * Bomb dropping controllers
 * Torpedo launch computers
+* Rocket control (A4)
 * ...

 Besides these analogue `computers` were and are used to test and model special circumstances like buildings or the flow of water in man made channels.
+## General purpose analogue computers
+While *Helmut Hoelzer* worked on the A4-guidance-computer he also developed the first general purpose analogue computer.
+It was used for simulations of the flight of the A4 and was the base for all the later analogue computers.

+### Components of Analogue computers
+The main components analogue computers are:
+...

+Most of the time thy are made of electrical systems.
+### The end of analogue computers
+* Where used till the 80s
+* Where than replaced by Digital computers
+* are reappearing to day in some fields.

+## Comparison

 ## Sources